Conditionals

 - Switch Statements

-are the building blocks of
+The values true and false of type boolean are the building blocks of

 computer decision-making.
 This due to the way computers make decision